icebob/moleculer-java-site/src/introduction.md

 **Node.js**

-Node.js-based Moleculer `Services` can be used in Java-based applications as well as local `Services`.
+Node.js-based Moleculer `Services` can be used in Java-based applications as well as local `Services` (in order for Node.js and Java Moleculer applications to communicate with each other, they must both configure a [Transporter](transporters.html#types-of-transporters) of the same type).
-This requires a
-[Transporter](transporters.html#types-of-transporters)
-for both implementations.

 - [List of Node.js-based Moleculer Modules](https://moleculer.services/modules.html)